 At its root, the P/E ratio helps you understand if a market is overvaluing or undervaluing a stock.
 The tool offers a handy way to compare and contrast different stocks from the same industry on a major index, such as the NASDAQ or the S&P 500.

-In this article, we will discuss the P/E ratio in greater depth by offering you common methods of calculating the P/E ratio across several stocks.
+In this article, I will discuss the P/E ratio in greater depth by offering you common methods of calculating the P/E ratio across several stocks.
 This, in turn, will help you make better investment decisions.

 Naturally, a lower P/E ratio suggests a stock may be undervalued, indicating that investors have lower expectations for future earnings growth.
 Remember that what is low for a tech company may not be low for a chemical company, so always view P/E ratios respective to industry peers.
 That said, if a P/E ratio is simply too low, it could mean there are fundamental issues with the company’s growth prospects.